tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 When registering the SP instances with the Coordination Center, it is important to keep in mind that the configuration of the wo instances differ regarding the request of user attributes: The `oauth` instance must be configured to not force the IdP to release user attributes and the `openid` instance must be configured to request a unique user identifier plus attributes to fill the openid claims for the scopes `email` and `profile`.

-#### Fetching Federtion Metadata
+#### Fetching Federation Metadata
 Once the SPs are registered, the SPs must fetch the metadata of the IdPs that are trusted for login.
 SimpleSAMLphp supports two options: (i) manual management for the circle of trust and (ii) automatic trust.

-In case you like to setup the AS with automatic trust establishment, this can be achieved as documented in the SimpleSAMLphp wiki: <https://simplesamlphp.org/docs/stable/simplesamlphp-automated_metadata>
+In case you like to set up the AS with automatic trust establishment, this can be achieved as documented in the SimpleSAMLphp wiki: <https://simplesamlphp.org/docs/stable/simplesamlphp-automated_metadata>

-In case there are other (project specific) IdPs that are not registered with another coorination center, please load their metadata manually.
+In case there are other (project specific) IdPs that are not registered with another coordination center, please load their metadata manually.

 The following configuration file fetches the DFN and eduGAIN metadata automatically (`config/config-metarefresh.php`):